 A Grand Day Out

-A Grand Day Out with Wallace and Gromit, later marketed as A Grand Day Out, is a 1989 British stop-motion animated short film starring Wallace and Gromit.
-It was directed, co-written, and animated by Nick Park at the National Film and Television School in Beaconsfield and Aardman Animations in Bristol.
+A Grand Day Out is a 1989 British stop-motion animated short film and the first installment in the Wallace & Gromit series.
+It was directed, animated and co-written by Nick Park at the National Film and Television School in Beaconsfield and Aardman Animations in Bristol.
+The film centres on good-natured yet eccentric inventor Wallace (voiced by Peter Sallis) and his intelligent but mute pet dog, Gromit, who decide to build a rocket ship and make a trip to the moon in search of cheese.

 Plot